CybercomPoland/csv2strings/README.md

-# csv2strings
-App for convertion localization files .strings to .csv and .csv to .strings

 ## **strings file structure:**

-"text.identifier" = "Here goes text you want to show"; //and here is comment - use double slash
+`"text.identifier" = "Here goes text you want to show"; //and here is comment - use double slash `

-//comments can be only "value" in line, and yes quotation marks are allowed
+`//comments can be only "value" in line, and yes quotation marks are allowed`

 ### WARNING:
-/*this type of comment is not supported - remove it from converted file*/
+`/*this type of comment is not supported - remove it from converted file*/`